cmdcolin/EDTA/README.md

 Visit [BioContainers](https://quay.io/repository/biocontainers/edta?tab=tags) repository for a list of available tags (e.g., `2.2.0--hdfd78af_1`).

 Note: Because only the current directory is mounted to the EDTA docker container, you have to copy all needed files to the current directory and provide them to EDTA without path specifications.
 Even providing the absolute path to the file located in this folder won't work.
 Softlinked files are considered "with path" and won't work.
-Similarily, specifying your own versions of dependency programs (i.e., repeatmasker, repeatmodeler) won't work because they have paths.
+Similarly, specifying your own versions of dependency programs (i.e., repeatmasker, repeatmodeler) won't work because they have paths.

 ## Testing
 You should test the EDTA pipeline with a 1-Mb toy genome, which takes about five mins.
-If your test finishs without any errors (warnings are OK), then EDTA should be correctly installed.
+If your test finishes without any errors (warnings are OK), then EDTA should be correctly installed.
 If the test is OK but you encounter errors with your data, you should check your own data for any formating/naming mistakes.

 ```
 cd ./EDTA/test